SebWouters/CheMPS2/README.md

 [tests/test4.cpp.in](tests/test4.cpp.in), in which the FCI and DMRG 2- and 3-RDM are compared for a wavefunction with higher multiplicity.

+[tests/test13.cpp.in](tests/test13.cpp.in) contains a ground state DMRG calculation of a BCS Hamiltonian.
+The matrix elements only have fourfold permutation symmetry.

 [tests/matrixelements/CH4.STO3G.FCIDUMP](tests/matrixelements/CH4.STO3G.FCIDUMP)
 contains the matrix elements for test3 and test11.